In a surprise find, scientists have discovered sugar-coated RNA molecules decorating the surface of cells.

 Normally, RNA is made in the nucleus and transported to the cytoplasm, where it serves as a template for making proteins.
 Until now, scientists thought glycans were kept separate.
 But the new work suggests that the two molecules actually meet up, and the sugar-coated RNAs take a trip to the cell surface.

-Bertozzi’s team’s initial findings drew considerable attention when she posted them on the preprint server bioRxiv.org in 2019.
+Bertozzi’s team’s initial findings drew considerable attention when she posted them on the preprint server bioRxiv.org in 2019external link, opens in a new tab.
 Now, the scientists report a new physical position for the glycoRNAs, opening a possible role for the sugar-coated RNAs in immune disease.

 A molecule that shouldn’t exist